enatsek/Debian-Ubuntu/LVMOnDebianUbuntu.md

 ### 5.18.
 Remove 20 GB and 30 GB disks from the system and check everything
 At this step we physically remove (or unattach 20 GB and 30 GB disks)

-Output of "lsblk -i command" after removing the disks
+Output of `lsblk -i` command after removing the disks

 ```
 NAME        MAJ:MIN RM  SIZE RO TYPE MOUNTPOINTS